 Note: While the completion of the application is the first step of reporting, you will still need to submit case information via SPOT Bulk Upload once you receive access to be fully compliant.

-The Alameda County COVID Long-Term Care Facility Team will review your form and email you with the next steps.
+The Alameda County Public Health Department will review your form and email you with the next steps.
 A response should be expected within the same or following business day.

-Download and fill out the LTCF SPOT Bulk Upload Template (blue columns are required to be completed).
-Then log into your SPOT account and visit the “Bulk Upload” section.
-Upload the completed document that includes the case(s) information.
+Step Three: Download and fill out the LTCF SPOT Bulk Upload Template (blue columns are required to be completed).
+Then log into your SPOT account and go to “Bulk Upload” section.
+Complete the fields and upload the completed document in this section as shown below.

-Each additional COVID-19 case related to the exposure should be reported via LTCF SPOT Bulk Upload.
+Step Four: New COVID-19 case related to the outbreak should be reported via LTCF SPOT Bulk Upload Template.
+Do not include previously reported cases when reporting additional cases.

-Complete the application (linked below) to submit a SPOT Intake Form.
+Step One: Open the link below to fill out and submit a SPOT Intake Form.

 For first time users, a SPOT account registration email will be sent to you.